 Absolutely.
 We closed early, but were absolutely open.
 There was one incident on Thanksgiving 2007 that stands out in my mind.
 A pair of limos pull up to the front of the store.
 Out comes a massive family - at least 20 people all looking alike (you could tell it was family), about 4 generations worth.
 The least fancily dressed person was a man in dress pants, a really nice sweater and a dress shirt underneath - all the other men were in suit and tie, the women in nice dresses with their hair done up.
 They came in and had Thanksgiving dinner in their fancy attire.
 Totaled out to about $250.
 It was kind of strange.
 None of them giggled like it was funny or a joke, and they said grace.

-How many years of work experience do you REALLY need before applying?Thanks!
+Do you let your athletes play another sport in the off-season?Thanks!
 You might also like my blog.
 It's been dead for a while, but I get tons of feedback (and way more hits than I ever thought I would, even to this day) from current McDonald's employees who want more advice.
 Currently I work for a multinational technology company that provides end-user, retail-style support to a variety of white-label partners in telecommunications, retail, and more.
 I was a technician for this company for a bit more than a year before advancing into a quality assurance role, which has a heavy focus on coaching and guiding technicians in policies and procedures.
 I was actually lucky enough to be able to help form the quality assurance department here, and have been a pivotal factor in guiding many people into successful execution of their roles in this corporation for 14 months now.
 As an aside, my eldest sister worked at Burger King for 2 years as a crew member before being made manager, then progressing to a store management position.
 While she's worked for Burger King off-and-on for a total of 20 years or so, she's also been district or regional management for a variety of businesses, including car dealerships, leather goods retailers, and clothing retailers.
 The only people who really "look down" on fast food experiences, especially management ones, are people who never worked it or who did work there but had a horrible experience - almost certainly due to their own efforts.
 It's my opinion that any experience can be a bad one if you try hard enough making it such.

 I have been robbed at gunpoint several times, but never while working for McDonald's.
 McDonald's has explicit and mandatory training that is part of the Day 1 training program for every employee regarding what to do in a robbery situation.
 Do what you're told, do not act brave, do not fight back, give them anything that they ask for that they want.
 Money, product, fixtures are all replaceable but your life is not.
 We also had silent alarm buttons near every register, in the kitchen area, in the stock area, even in the walk in freezers.
 Other policies exist to minimize the likelihood of robbery.
 No one is ever in a McDonald's store alone.
 Opening manager and staff are to meet up away from the store itself (at a nearby corner, another business nearby, etc) and then travel together to the store.
 Opening managers also are required to make at least one circle around the restaurant in a vehicle if possible checking all doors, making sure only the lights that are supposed to be on are on, checking for any movement through all windows, make sure no one is creeping around the store, or anything else suspicious.
 In fact, I called the police one morning when I showed up and the door was partly open - they came quickly and make a quick run through the store to make sure no one was there.
 Turns out the closing manager didn't lock up well.
 Other procedures include not taking trash out at night, never opening back doors at night, never allow anyone into the store for any reason after closing the dining area, don't allow non-staff members behind the counter, etc. Closing managers should make sure that everyone leaves together and the doors are locked up and no one is left alone waiting for a ride or something of that nature.
 After closing, a circuit around the store should be made to ensure no one is "creeping" around the outside of the store then either.
 I don't know why anyone would actually rob a McDonald's.
 Several procedures are in place to minimize the available cash at any given time.
 Some of these include time-locked safes and the register reminding that a cash drop must be made after $100 is in it, and most stores use systems that refuse to take any further orders once $150 has been exceeded.
 Only registers that are actually in use have drawers in them, and all cash drops are made by putting the cash into a slot in the register.
 Stores with more than $1000 in business generally need to do two deposits per day.
 So all in all, McDonald's is not a very good target.